 In most cases, the owner of a business will not be the one who failed to do what they were supposed to do.
 Rather, it will be an employee who was supposed to maintain the property, clean the spill, put up warning signs, etc. However, the employee represents their employer, so the employer may still be liable when their employee’s negligence causes an injury.
 In some cases, you may have a claim against the employee, also.

 For the business to be liable, the employee must have made their mistake while engaged in employment related tasks, or while ‘on the clock.’
 If the employee was off the clock, leaving the parking lot of the business, for example, and he or she caused an accident, then the employer is not liable.
 If the employee was on the clock, perhaps driving a delivery vehicle in the parking lot, and he or she caused an accident, then the employer usually is liable.

 Learn More About Personal Injury Claims Against Businesses

-For more information about personal injury claims against businesses and to find out if you have a valid claim, as well as what that claim might be worth, contact the Elrod Pope Law Firm.
+For more information about personal injury claims against businesses and to find out if you have a valid claim, as well as what that claim might be worth, contact the Elrod Pope Accident & Injury Attorneys.
 We are happy to provide a free consultation and answer all of your questions.